stepchowfun/tagref/README.md

     -v, --version                    Prints version information

 SUBCOMMANDS:
-    check          Check all the tags and references (default) help           Prints this message or the help of the given subcommand(s) list-refs      List all the references
+    check          Checks all the tags and references (default) help           Prints this message or the help of the given subcommand(s) list-refs      Lists all the references
-    list-tags      List all the tags
+    list-tags      Lists all the tags
-    list-unused    List the unreferenced tags
+    list-unused    Lists the unreferenced tags
 ```

 ## Installation